-After being infected with HIV, most people experience a short illness similar to the flu with these symptoms:
+After being infected with HIV, most people experience a short illness like the flu with these symptoms:

 These symptoms do not necessarily indicate HIV, but if you think you may have been exposed to the virus, it’s a good idea to get tested.

 If you think you’ve been exposed to HIV, you should get tested as soon as possible.
 You can get an HIV test for free at a sexual health or GUM clinic, or at a Terrence Higgins Trust centre.
 Alternatively, you can order a home test kit or visit a private clinic.